-The total population of Asiatic lion in Gujarat as per the recent census is 674, which is 29% more than that of 2015 Lion Census.
-In the 674 count, there are 260 Females lioness, 162 Male Asiatic Lions, 93 Sub Adults and 137 Lions Cubs are there.
+The total population of the Asiatic lions in Gujarat as per the recent census is 674, which is 29% more than that of the 2015 Lion Census.
+In the 674 counts, there are 260 Females lioness, 162 Male Asiatic Lions, 93 Sub Adults, and 137 Lions Cubs are there.

-The counting was carries out Gir National Park and other area of Saurashtra.
-Surendranager and Morbi are two new districts where the Asiatic Lions have been found.
+The counting was carried out in Gir National Park and other areas of Saurashtra.
+Surendranagar and Morbi are two new districts where the Asiatic Lions have been found.

-The counting of Lions have been done with the help of 1400 forest personnel using the block count method in the cluster of villages.
+The counting of Lions has been done with the help of 1400 forest personnel using the block count method in the cluster of villages.

 Amazing facts about Asiatic lions